masooma09/AI-Powered-Connect-Four-Plus/README.md

-# Connect Four AI with Fog of War & Genetic Strategy 📊🧠
+# AI-Powered Connect Four Plus (Fog of War & Genetic Strategy) 📊🧠

 An AI-enhanced version of the classic Connect Four game built in Python using Pygame.
 Featuring multiple AI difficulty levels, an innovative Fog of War mode, and offline-trained Genetic AI strategies that help players consistently beat the AI when followed manually.